 As we all know, the inherent flexibility in course scheduling is one of the principal benefits of being a faculty member.
 This benefit functions to improve our work-life balance and allows us to do our jobs to the best of our ability.
 For some of us, this means that we get to teach when we believe we teach best.
 For others, it means we get to define blocks of time for research tasks and regular out of town research meetings and these blocks of time help us work as efficiently as possible.
 For some, like me, this benefit functions to ensure we can have a life where we can pick up the kids from daycare at a reasonable time or take them to hockey practice.

 Moving to the proposed system could reduce our scheduling flexibility.
 Such a change is totally reasonable if it is demonstrably required, e.g., students are not graduating on time under the current scheduling system.
-It is not so clear cut given the primary reason for the new system, as FAUW understands, is to provide virtually all students with conflict free schedules instead of forcing them to settle for their #2 or #3 choices of electives.
+It is not so clear-cut given the primary reason for the new system, as FAUW understands, is to provide virtually all students with conflict-free schedules instead of forcing them to settle for their #2 or #3 choices of electives.
 To me, this lack of clarity defines the scheduling problem as a balancing act between undergraduate student scheduling preferences and faculty preferences (benefits).

-Current status of proposed scheduling system
+Current status of the proposed scheduling system

 FAUW has been told that the results of Simulation 3, which is the proposed system’s attempt at scheduling the 2013 Fall term for comparison with the actual Fall schedule, will be made available to individual faculty members within a few weeks.
-FAUW is very concerned the results of Simulation 3 will be the last piece of evidence examined to ultimately deem the proposed system better and hence go live with the software for scheduling the summer 2014 term.
-Despite Simulation 3 being the most realistic test of the scheduling software to date there remain serious problems and ambiguities that are currently unresolved.
+FAUW is very concerned about the results of Simulation 3 will be the last piece of evidence examined to ultimately deem the proposed system better and hence go live with the software for scheduling the summer 2014 term.
+Despite Simulation 3 being the most realistic test of the scheduling software to date, there remain serious problems and ambiguities that are currently unresolved.
 Let me share a few of these with you (note that this is not an exhaustive list):

 - Simulation 3 results will not be an accurate representation of reality because